opensearch-project/documentation-website/_automating-workflows/api/get-workflow-status.md

 ## Query parameters

-The parameter `all` controls whether the response should return all fields.
+The `all` parameter specifies whether the response should return all fields.

 When set to `false` (the default), the response contains the following fields: